pycalphad/pycalphad/INSTALLING.rst

 Release versions of pycalphad are available on PyPI.
 As of pycalphad 0.6, the `Ipopt`_ library is used for numerical optimization and must be installed separately in order to install pycalphad from PyPI.
-Instructions for downloading and installating Ipopt are found at https://www.coin-or.org/Ipopt/documentation/node10.html.
+Instructions for downloading and installing Ipopt are found at https://www.coin-or.org/Ipopt/documentation/node10.html.

 NumPy, SciPy and Cython are all *build* requirements of pycalphad and must be installed before you install pycalphad.